IronCoreLabs/ironcore-alloy/java/src/jmh/java/com/ironcorelabs/ironcore_alloy_java/README.md

-# ironcore-alloy Kotlin Benchmarks
+# ironcore-alloy Java Benchmarks

-This directory contains a benchmark suite for the Kotlin version of ironcore-alloy.
+This directory contains a benchmark suite for the Java version of ironcore-alloy.
 To build and run the benchmark, just execute the following commands from this directory:

 ```
 docker compose up -d
-../../gradlew bench
+cd <project_root>/java
+./gradlew jmh
 ```

 ## Tenant Security Proxy